Laureen Harper

 Laureen Ann Harper (née Teskey; born June 23, 1963) is a Canadian graphic designer.
-She is married to Canada's 22nd prime minister, Stephen Harper.
+She is married to Canada's 22nd prime minister, Stephen Harper and has two children, Benjamin Harper and Rachel Harper.

 Life and career

 The eldest of three, Laureen Ann Teskey was born in Turner Valley, a rural town southwest of Calgary, to rancher parents who owned an electrical contracting company.
 Her parents, Barbara and Dennis Teskey, divorced in 1991, after 29 years.
 After graduating from Oilfields High School, she attended the Southern Alberta Institute of Technology where she studied journalism and photography.

 She was first married to New Zealander Neil Fenton from April 1985 to 1988.
 Teskey joined the Reform Party of Canada in the late 1980s.
 She met Stephen Harper in 1990 while working for GTO Printing, a computer graphics firm operating in Calgary that helped create professional graphs and tables for Harper's major paper for his master's degree in economics at the University of Calgary.
 They married on December 11, 1993.